tsmit291/Angular_Unit3/angular-auth.md

 There is a lot of stuff going on here.
 What you will have to do is create an auth service that includes the method logIn(username, password) that returns a promise.

 You will also need to create the local storage service with getter and setter methods.
 This service can be used for more than storing the users token, but for now that is what we are using it for.

+To find out how to manipulate Local Storage, check out the [documentation on MDN](localstorage).

 ## View all books